Negros Oriental

-Negros Oriental (Sidlakang Negros; Silangang Negros), officially the Province of Negros Oriental (Lalawigan sa Sidlakang Negros; Lalawigan ng Silangang Negros), is a province in the Philippines located in the Central Visayas region.
-Its capital is the city of Dumaguete.
+Negros Oriental (Sidlakang Negros; Silangang Negros), officially the Province of Negros Oriental (Lalawigan sa Sidlakang Negros; Lalawigan ng Silangang Negros), is a province in the Philippines located in the Negros Island.
+Its capital is the city of Dumaguete, one of the two regional centers of Negros Island Region, with the other being Bacolod.
 It occupies the southeastern half of the large island of Negros, and borders Negros Occidental, which comprises the northwestern half.
 It also includes Apo Island, a popular dive site for both local and foreign tourists.

-Negros Oriental faces Cebu to the east across the Tañon Strait and Siquijor to the south-east (which happened to be part of the province before).
-The primary spoken language is Cebuano and the predominant religious denomination is Roman Catholicism.
-Dumaguete is the capital, seat of government and most populous city of the province.
-With a population of 1,432,990 inhabitants, it is the second most-populous province in Central Visayas after Cebu, the fifth most-populous province in the Visayas and the 19th most-populous province of the Philippines.
+Negros Oriental faces Cebu to the east across the Tañon Strait and Siquijor to the southeast.
+The primary spoken language is Cebuano, and the predominant religious denomination is Roman Catholicism.
+Dumaguete is the capital, seat of government, and most populous city of the province.
+According to the 2020 census, it had a population of 1,432,990 people, making it the second most-populous province in the region after Negros Occidental, the fifth most-populous province in the Visayas, and the 19th most-populous province of the Philippines.

 History

+Early history

 Negros, the largest island in the Visayas, is believed to have once been part of a larger landmass that was cut off by rising waters at the end of the last ice age.
 Among the early inhabitants of the island were the Negritos and the Austronesians, and later the Han Chinese, who are mainly merchants.
 They called the island "Buglas", a native word which is believed to mean "cut off".